 Chemotherapy, as anyone who has gone through will tell you, can come with its very own, serious side effects.
 The radiation from the treatment can make your mealtime especially difficult as chemotherapy can alter your appetite and your sense or taste and smell.
 It can make you nauseous, making it difficult to keep food down.
-You may experience diarrhea or constipation, severe weight loss or gain, and/or pains from dry mouth or mouth sores.
+You can, however, reduce your level of nausea with the help of cannabis products that can be ingested through edibles or smoked through water pipes that you can find on fat buddha glass and similar stores.
+Though you should only consume it if you’ve got your physician’s approval, and if it is legal where you stay.
+You may also experience diarrhea or constipation, severe weight loss or gain, and/or pains from dry mouth or mouth sores.
 All these potential symptoms can make maintaining a healthy diet extremely hard and this is at a time where being well fed with healthy foods is imperative to maintain strength to fight off any illnesses that may arise during your weakened state.

-To aid your journey during chemotherapy, we at Breast Cancer Car Donations have put together a guide on maintain a healthy diet during chemotherapy.
+To aid your journey during chemotherapy we advise you to Buy CBD Gummies here as they will help you stay calm and relaxed during this very stressful time in your life , we at Breast Cancer Car Donations have put together a guide on maintain a healthy diet during chemotherapy.
 While you should be in contact with your doctor about your diet, this can be a great guide to start to your diet plan.

 Here are some ideas: